hojelse/fcdm/natural_deduction/README.md

 *Proposition* a statement proposing an idea that can be true or false.

-Logic with letters (e.g. A, B, C) as abstract placeholders for concrete propositions (e.g. "it's snowing", "a dog is an animal", "the moon is made of cheese")
+Letters (e.g. A, B, C) are used as abstract placeholders for concrete propositions (e.g. "it's snowing", "a dog is an animal", "the moon is made of cheese")

 ### Predicate logic